-The method

-The vast majority of possum control in the region is done by local contractors using ground-based traps and handlaid toxins.
+To reduce by-kill of deer populations, we intend to use a deer repellent on bait on some public land, where consultation and consent conditions allow.
+We'll also use this repellent on private land, where requested.
+The method The vast majority of possum control in the region is done by local contractors using ground-based traps and hand-laid toxins.
 The remaining, far smaller area is controlled using aerially applied pellets containing biodegradable 1080.
 Aerial control is efficient, cost effective and has been extremely successful at knocking possum numbers down to very low levels in the past.
-It is preferred in areas like Coach Road due to the rugged nature of the terrain.
+It is preferred in areas like Northern Remutaka due to the rugged nature of the terrain.
 The Parliamentary Commissioner for the Environment also supports aerial control.
 The commissioner completed an extensive review into the use of 1080, in which she strongly endorsed its continued use in New Zealand.
 Please visit pce.parliament.nz to read this report.
 What happens now?

-This operation will commence from May/June 2023.
-A contractor will be doing the work on behalf of OSPRI's TBfree programme.
-Before the operation, affected landowners and occupiers will be contacted and visited by one of our contractors.
+This operation is planned to commence from April/May 2024.
+EcoFX will be doing the work on behalf of OSPRI's TBfree programme.
+Before the operation, affected landowners and occupiers will be contacted and visited by this contractor.
 They will discuss boundary issues, water supply safety and the management of any risks to dogs and livestock.
-Consents from Hawke's Bay Regional Council, the Department of Conservation and the Ministry of Health are required for this operation.
+Consents from Greater Wellington Regional Council, the Department of Conservation and the Ministry of Health are required for this operation.
 Affected landowners and occupiers will be contacted again before the operation starts, notices will be published in local newspapers and warning signs will be placed at all likely access points to the operational area.

-Biodiversity benefits

-The operation will have additional conservation benefits for native birds and bush.
+Biodiversity benefits The operation will have additional conservation benefits for native birds and bush.
 Possums eat the forest canopy and prey on native birdlife, including eggs and chicks.
 Biodegradable 1080 is also extremely effective at controlling other introduced predators such as ship rats and stoats.

-Important information

-Warning signs will be placed at all main access points to the operational area and everyone must follow the cautions on the signs.
-There's no health risk when using this area as long you follow these instructions:

-Do not handle any bait or allow children to wander unsupervised.
+Important information Warning signs will be placed at all main access points to the operational area.
+Everyone must follow the cautions on the signs.
+There's no health risk when using this area as long you follow these instructions: Do not handle any bait or allow children to wander unsupervised.
 Cereal baits containing 1080 are dyed green.
 Do not hunt or take game from within a two-kilometre radius of the operational area for human or pet consumption.
 It's an offence to sell meat products that have been exposed to 1080.
 Hunting can resume approximately four months following the control work.